This is a description of the first five miles of the Lost Coast National Recreation Trail

 ) meets the ocean shortly beyond Punta Gorda, flowing through a steep-sided grassy valley, at the mouth of which are two wooden cabins, still furnished and used for occasional habitation.
 The abandoned Punta Gorda Lighthouse

 (in operation from 1911 to 1951) comes into view around the next corner - the walk can be either on flat rocks near the water or on a path over the grassy slopes inland.
-Some of the larger rocks just offshore harbor a large and vocal colonies of sea lions and harbor seals, and the animals can often be seen close up when resting on the nearby beach (see video
+Some of the larger rocks just offshore harbor a large and vocal colonies of sea lions and elephant seals, and the animals can often be seen close up when resting on the nearby beach (see video

 ).
 The lighthouse is the most visible remnant of a lonely settlement that once included about dozen buildings, all now removed apart from a small whitewashed shed, formerly used for oil storage.
 The main building has a few rooms downstairs, and steep, narrow steps up to the light enclosure, now empty.
 To the south, the beach narrows once more, the dark grey sand is soon replaced by boulders and the hillsides become more cliff-like, too steep for a trail, so walking has to be along the edge of the ocean - this is the first of several places along the Lost Coast where the route is cut off at high tide.
 The foot of the cliffs is lined with large fallen rocks, trapping much marine debris, though the coast is largely free of small scale litter.